Skip to content

 The operations and options supported vary according to the key algorithm and its implementation.
 The OpenSSL operations and options are indicated below.

-Unless otherwise mentioned all algorithms support the digest:alg option which specifies the digest in use for sign, verify and verifyrecover operations.
+Unless otherwise mentioned, all algorithms support the digest:alg option, which specifies the digest in use for the signing and verification operations.
 The value alg should represent a digest name as used in the EVP_get_digestbyname() function for example sha1.
 This value is not used to hash the input data.
 It is used (by some algorithms) for sanity-checking the lengths of data passed in and for creating the structures that make up the signature (e.g. DigestInfo in RSASSA PKCS#1 v1.5 signatures).

 This command does not hash the input data (except where -rawin is used) but rather it will use the data directly as input to the signature algorithm.
 Depending on the key type, signature type, and mode of padding, the maximum acceptable lengths of input data differ.
 The signed data can't be longer than the key modulus with RSA.
 In case of ECDSA and DSA the data shouldn't be longer than the field size, otherwise it will be silently truncated to the field size.
 In any event the input size must not be larger than the largest supported digest size.